bigeasy/stencil/diary.md

 could be your site navigation, an organization chart, or folders and the files and folders inside them.
 When you do you're going to want to create a template that can call itself.
-In computerese something that calls itself is called recursive &mdash; think recurring which has the same latin root; recurrere.
+In computerese something that calls itself is called recursive &mdash; think recurring which has the same Latin root; recurrere.
 We call these templates recursive template.

 You create a recursive block by defining a block with the `each/with` directive,